Code Checks

 Custom Code Checks

-To use a custom Code Check:
+To create a custom Code Check:

 - Create a new Python file (not in a notebook).

-evaluatemethod in your Check class. - Include any additional code used by your check in the same file.
+evaluatemethod. - Include any additional code used by your check in the same file.

 Here's an example: